groupdocs/docs.groupdocs.com/content/editor-net/release-notes/release-notes-2018/groupdocs.editor-for-.net-18.6-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Editor for .NET 18.6.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Editor for .NET 18.6.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Editor which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Now supports Metered license system along with usual licensing system from previous versions.
 This means that, instead of specifying license file, you can now switch GroupDocs.Editor from trial into licensing mode using Metered keys.
 Class *Metered* contains two methods and is responsible for setting keys.